-Asking kids to know names of private parts an attack of Leftist ecosystem: RSS chief | Education
+Asking kids to know names of private parts an attack of leftist ecosystem: RSS chief | Education

 - India

-Rashtriya Swayamsevak Sangh (RSS) chief Mohan Bhagwat on Sunday described an educational exercise of finding out whether KG students knew about their private parts as an attack by the Leftist ecosystem.
-He was speaking at the launch of a Marathi book ‘Jagala Pokharnari Davi Walvi’ (World Weakening Leftist Termites) in Pune.
+Rashtriya Swayamsevak Sangh (RSS) chief Mohan Bhagwat on Sunday described an educational exercise of finding out whether KG students knew about their private parts as an attack by the leftist ecosystem.
+He said leftists are not just opponents of Hindus or Bharat, but the entire world.
+He was speaking at the launch of a Marathi book ‘Jagala Pokharnari Davi Walvi’ (World-Weakening Leftist Termites) in Pune.

 “Why wouldn’t their culture stink,” he wondered.